-An employee may petition for recognition of competence in an FSA by completing the FSA Record form for such recognition with the District no later than February 15 for recognition in the following academic year.
-(See Education

-Code §87743.3).
-The completed FSA Record form shall be submitted to the Office of Academic Services and/or Office of Student Services, as appropriate.
+An employee may petition for recognition of competence in an FSA by completing the FSA Record Form for such recognition with the District no later than February 15 for recognition in the following academic year.
+(See, Education Code §87743.3).
+The completed FSA Record Form shall be submitted to the Office of Academic Services and/or Office of Student Services, as appropriate.
+The opportunity for unit members and educational Administrators to apply for initial or additional Faculty Service Areas (FSAs) shall occur annually.

-22E.2 Information for Application
+22ED.2 Information For Application